junfu96/CBLSTM-SNP/README.md

 # Overall Dynamical View

-The complete state transition can be viewed as
+The complete state transition can be interpreted as:

 ```text
 Historical State